evie-lau/Unifi-gateway-wpa-supplicant/README.md

 ## Setup network

+ATT authenticates using VLAN ID 0, so we have to tag our WAN port with that.

 In your Unifi console/dashboard, under `Settings` -> `Internet` -> `Primary (WAN1)` (or your WAN name if you renamed it), Enable `VLAN ID` and set it to `0`.

 ![Alt text](vlan0.png)

 Now go unplug the ethernet cable from the ONT port on your ATT Gateway, and plug it into the WAN port on your UXG-Lite.